-This is our classic Thanksgiving menu with everybody’s favorite holiday foods!
+This is our Classic Thanksgiving Menu with everybody's favorite holiday foods!
 Prepping for Turkey Day can cause a lot of stress and anxiety for many home cooks.
-Whether it’s your first time hosting Thanksgiving dinner for friends or family or you have just been asked to bring one or two dishes to someone else’s house, I’ve been there and I’ve got your back!
+Whether it's your first time hosting Thanksgiving dinner for friends or family and you are putting together a traditional Thanksgiving dinner menu or you have just been asked to bring one or two dishes to someone else's house, I've been there and I've got you!

 Many of these recipes can be made ahead to so you can have a stress-free holiday and spend more time with family and friends!

 These are all classic Thanksgiving recipes for making a traditional Thanksgiving meal.
 See my entire collection of Thanksgiving recipes HERE if you need even more Thanksgiving dinner ideas!!

 Here are all of my best Thanksgiving menu recipes gathered into one place!
 If you visit our house at Thanksgiving time, these are the dishes you would be served!